top of page

 Experience

 • School-based mental health therapist for elementary-aged children in Washington, DC.
-Provide individual, family, and group therapy to youth PreK through 5th grade.
-Provide consultation and support to school staff regarding social-emotional needs of students and support for students with mental health diagnoses.
-Support larger school community by providing psychoeducational trainings and assist with access to resources.
+Provided individual, family, and group therapy to youth PreK through 5th grade.
+Provided consultation and support to school staff regarding social-emotional needs of students and support for students with mental health diagnoses.
+Supported larger school community by providing trainings and assisting with access to resources.

 • Social worker at Children’s Law Center in Washington, DC.
 Provided consultation, advocacy, and testimony regarding mental health and clinical assessment to attorney guardians ad litem who represented the most high-need, at-risk youth in foster care in DC.